gaurav-cpt/react-field-array-form/README.md

 ### http://localhost:3000/

-### To initialize the collection of fields like in case of "Edit", to initialize the field with some data that usually happened in edit case see the below use case
+To initialize the collection of fields like in case of "Edit" to pre-populate the fields with data see the below use case

-<Form
-  onSubmit={this.onSubmit}
   mutators={{
       ...arrayMutators
   }}